WHAT DOES FIDUCIARY TRUST COMPANY INTERNATIONAL DO WITH YOUR PERSONAL INFORMATION?

 Affiliates.
 Companies related by common ownership or control.
 They can be financial and nonfinancial companies.

-- Our affiliates include companies with a Franklin Templeton name; financial companies such as FTI**; and nonfinancial companies, such as FTC**, FTS** and FTIS India**.
+- Our affiliates include companies with a Franklin Templeton name; financial companies such as FTI** and FCC**; and nonfinancial companies, such as FTC**, FTS** and FTIS India**.

 Nonaffiliates.
 Companies not related by common ownership or control.
 They can be financial and nonfinancial companies.